roeldev/docker-php-cli/README.md

 ## Install scripts
 The installer scripts within this container are meant as a starting point for usage in local development images or with Docker multi builds.
 Usage within production images is not recommended.

-### Install composer
+### Install Composer
-Make sure the required dependencies for composer (git, unzip) are installed, then run `/etc/container/install_composer.sh`.
+Make sure the required dependencies for Composer (git, unzip) are installed, then run `/usr/local/bin/install_composer .sh`.
+Composer's install script and signature are downloaded from the Composer website and stored in `/etc/composer/`.
+The Composer executable is moved to `/usr/local/bin/` and ready to be used.

 ## Links